Residency Application FAQ

 There is a supplemental rank order list that is used by applicants who rank advanced programs ("A" positions beginning in the second year of training) on their primary rank order list and who also want to match to a compatible preliminary or transitional first year program ("P" position) for the first year of training.
 For each PGY2 "A" program ranked on the primary rank order list, a number of PGY1 programs that correspond to that advanced may be ranked on a supplemental rank order list.
 Although not a requirement, applicants generally consider geographic location in developing their supplemental rank order lists for specific advanced programs.
 Therefore, you can have supplemental rank order lists linked to different advanced programs.
 A supplemental rank order list will be used in the match only if the applicant matches to an advance program on the primary rank order list.
 The supplemental rank order list is used as part of the main match and is not a separate match.
 If the NRMP is unable to match the applicant to a first-year program, the match to the advanced program still holds and the applicant must seek a PGY1 position after the match.

-You need to check with individual programs.
+You need to check with individual programs, more and more are requiring both Step 2 CS and CK.
 Requirements are different at individual programs.
 For the programs that require passing of Step 2, please be sure to schedule Step 2 (CK and CS) in plenty of time to have your grades available to programs.
-Count on three weeks to get your results.